pavisj/end2-nlp-pavithra/session-10/readme.md

 		return input_lang, output_lang, pairs
 ```

-The readLangs function takes source and target langauge as inputs and returns the input and output langauge pairs.
-reverse argument is set to true when machine translation has to be performed from French to English
+The readLangs function takes source and target language as inputs and returns the input and output language pairs. ***reverse*** argument is set to true when machine translation has to be performed from French to English

 4. Trimming the sentences based on filtering the length and content